 Hybrids vary in specification, but there are two general types.
 Regular hybrids (a gasoline engine and a battery recharged entirely by the car itself) deliver significantly increased gas mileage (40-50 mpg) at a typically higher purchase price.
 Plug-in hybrids have larger batteries recharged by the car as well as external sources that provide short-range all-electric operation and long-range hybrid operation.
-All-electric vehicles are also in the marketplace as well, and they trade a higher purchase price for lower running costs.
-In addition, the cruising range of an electric vehicle can be as low as 70 miles and as high as 260.

-Shoppers should find features like antilock brakes, front-seat side airbags, full-length side curtain airbags and stability control as standard on every model.
+Shoppers should find features such as antilock brakes, front-seat side airbags, full-length side curtain airbags and stability control as standard on every model.
 Rearview cameras are also increasingly standard, while high-tech electronics that warn inattentive drivers of blind-spot intrusion and impending collisions have migrated from strictly the luxury realm down to mainstream brands.
 Shoppers should also be aware of crash test scores produced by NHTSA and the IIHS.

-Luxuries like rearview cameras, automatic climate control, heated seats, smartphone interfaces, navigation systems, keyless start systems and Bluetooth capability can often be found in non-luxury models.
+Luxuries such as rearview cameras, automatic climate control, heated seats, smartphone interfaces, navigation systems, keyless start systems and Bluetooth capability can often be found in non-luxury models.
 Look for them as you shop.
 Keep an eye open for differences in the number and type of seat adjustments and unique storage solutions, as well as home charging units that dramatically decrease recharging times.

 A hybrid based on a conventional sedan might lose between 3 and 5 cubic feet of trunk space in order to accommodate the requisite battery pack.
-Likewise, a hybrid SUV might lose some storage space under the cargo floor to accommodate the batteries.
+Likewise, a hybrid SUV might sacrifice some storage space under the cargo floor to accommodate the batteries.
 Payload capacity will also be reduced because of the impact of a heavy battery pack as well.
 Dedicated hybrid and all-electric models are packaged to minimize any compromises in passenger space and cargo volume, but payload capacity can still be an issue.